uvaai/pdp/_schedules/1 Fall 2026/index.md

 ### Hackathon participation

 Every 2 weeks on Wednesdays there will be a hackathon in the afternoon.
+These hackathons will be held from **14:00 to 17:00 in L0.11** on the following days:

+* Wednesday September 2nd
+* Wednesday September 16th
+* Wednesday September 30th
+* Wednesday October 14th

-These hackathons are in-class activities where you'll learn to solve programming challenges together in small teams, which will be evaluated by a final participation grade for the course.
+The hackathons are in-class activities where you'll learn to solve programming challenges together in small teams, which will be evaluated by a final participation grade for the course.
 The main goal of the hackathon is to learn to work through problems together using communication, debugging, and collective reasoning skills.
 Specifically, for these challenges, outsourcing any part of this work to an LLM is strictly forbidden, as we are explicitly trying to teach you another way to approach solving problems.